khanhtran0111/Discord-Bot/README.md

 Then, go to `env.py` in the **config** file, change `YOUR_TOKEN` to your Bot's token.
 After that step, you can run `main.py` and enjoy!

+Beside, to use weather commands, you should have your own API key.
+In this code, i use API key from [OpenWeather](https://openweathermap.org/), create your account and get API key.
+Then replace it in `weather.py`.

 You can change command prefix to whatever you want!
 ```
 BOT_AUTHORIZE_TOKEN="YOUR_TOKEN"